Learning-and-Intelligent-Systems/predicators/README.md

 A simple implementation of search-then-sample bilevel planning is provided in `predicators/planning.py`.
 This implementation uses the "SeSamE" strategy: SEarch-and-SAMple planning, then Execution.

 ## Installation
-* This repository uses Python versions 3.8+.
+* This repository uses Python versions between 3.9 and 3.11.
 * Run `pip install -e .` to install dependencies.

 ## Instructions For Running Code